The Reset

 “Guys seriously not today!
 I know how much you love your betting games, but the place is full of clients.”Jennie didn’t look at any of the two, as she leaned forward to pick up the pay machine.
 Niel kept staring at Mark.
 His lips tightened.

-Mark’s face didn’t hide the disappointment “Oh please don’t tell me…” His head bent down towards the floor, avoiding looking at Jennie who left right away.
+Mark’s face didn’t hide the disappointment when he realised “Oh please don’t tell me…” His head bent down towards the floor, held by his right hand that scratched the forehead.

-“I swear I just wasn’t ready for… for the wave of fear as soon as you told me about the contact.”
+Neil changed tone.
+“I swear I just wasn’t ready for… for the wave of fear as soon as I had the paper in my hands.”

 “She is not part of this journey.
 You know it!”

-“And what?
-I should have lived a life alone like you, in case SOMETHING MIGHT happen?”
+“Oh yeh?
+I should have just lived a life alone like you, in case SOMETHING MIGHT happen?”

 “Something HAS happened!”